heyJonBray/infinite-inkblots/README.md

 Infinite Inkblots uses a particle-based animation approach to create Rorschach-like patterns:

-1. **Ethereum Address Analysis**: The system extracts unique features from the address
+1. **Ethereum Address Analysis**: Extract unique features from the address
-2. **Parameter Mapping**: These features influence visual aspects like color, density, and detail
+2. **Parameter Mapping**: The features influence visual aspects like color, density, and detail
-3. **Progressive Generation**: Particles are added frame by frame with a fade effect
-4. **Symmetry Application**: Perfect mirroring creates the classic Rorschach look
+3. **Progressive Generation**: Particles are added frame by frame with a fade effect, then mirrored to produce the classic Rorschach pattern
-5. **Trait Extraction**: NFT metadata is derived from the generation parameters
+4. **Trait Extraction**: NFT metadata is derived and saved

-## Example Outputs

-Different Ethereum addresses produce distinctly different inkblots:

-- Zero address (0x000...): Tends to create very symmetrical, structured patterns
-- Addresses with many repeating characters: Creates more uniform, consistent patterns
-- Addresses with high character diversity: Produces more complex, detailed patterns
-- Specific character distributions: Influences color and density distributions

-### NFT Integration
+### Metadata

 The generator automatically extracts traits for NFT metadata and saves them to `output/metadata/`: